 Here are another two powerful ways to nurture and become even more attractive to current and potential fans.

-Know what excites your customers - I spoke about this in my blog '3 powerful lessons from tourism' which showed how the tourism industry create experiences for people from other counties to want to come back again and again.
+Know what excites your customers - I spoke about this in my blog '3 powerful lessons from tourism' which showed how the tourism industry creates experiences for people from other counties to want to come back again and again.
 As a key account manager you can create this same level of excitement.
-Getting to know and being apart of what your contacts and their organisation is most excited and pumped up about brings energy, raises feel good hormones and creates positive association with you.
+Getting to know and being a part of what your contacts and their organisation is most excited and pumped up about brings energy, raises feel good hormones (dopamine) and creates positive association with you.

 Be someone worth talking about - Seth Godin talks about this well in his book Purple Cow he calls it being remarkable.
-A quote that challenged me reading the book for the first time this year was this.
+A quote that challenged me reading the book for the first time was.

 Advertising is the tax you pay for not being remarkable.